peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-20 Three Days Grace.md

 - Party debates their next steps:
 	- Hymn asks Mabel to make sure that Oz gets some sleep, but Oz protests and says that it's still early
 	- She suggests that she hangs out with Mabel while she brews her potions, but Mabel says that she should go to the sermon
 - Evening sermon: Night is not truly the lack of light
 - Not many of the congregation are undead, slightly high percentage are now than the noon service
-- Oz pulls Lysanderoth aside and tells him about the Yuncan people that attacked the tavern the night prior and asks that he take watch
+- Oz pulls Lysanderoth aside and tells him about the [[Lore/Junken\|Junken]] people that attacked the tavern the night prior and asks that he take watch
 	- Lysanderoth asks if that's how she got the black eye, but Oz says it was from the bartender
-- Lysanderoth enlists hymn, and they decide to take turns taking watch
+- Lysanderoth enlists Hymn, and they decide to take turns taking watch
 - Before they do, they contemplate putting the bomb in a different dimension because their attackers could be tracking them through the bomb
 - Oz is asleep, and they ultimately decide against doing it without telling her first
 	- Mabel says that she'll be mad if they do it without asking her like how she was mad at the train, but Hymn says that she's only concerned about missing people